top of page

 EPSRC Supergen Energy Networks Impact Hub

 The EPSRC Supergen Energy Networks Impact Hub brings together the vibrant and diverse energy networks community to gain a deeper understanding of the interactions and inter-dependencies of energy networks.
-Led by Professor Phil Taylor from the University of Bristol, the Hub integrates a wide range of industrial and academic partners with other energy networks stakeholders.
+Led by Professor Phil Taylor from the University of Bath, the Hub integrates a wide range of industrial and academic partners with other energy networks stakeholders.

 The EPSRC Supergen Energy Networks Impact Hub aims to address the challenges of resilience, digitisation, policy and place, markets, and regulation for energy networks and is a collaboration between a consortium of universities:

-• Cardiff University – Prof Jianzhong Wu, Dr Muditha Abeysekera, Sian Allister
+• Cardiff University – Prof Jianzhong Wu, Dr Muditha Abeysekera, Sian Allister.

-• University of Leeds – Prof Peter Taylor, Dr Sheridan Few
+• University of Leeds – Prof Peter Taylor, Dr Sheridan Few.

-• Newcastle University – Dr David Greenwood
+• Newcastle University – Dr David Greenwood.

 Stay in the loop